alyssadata/ai-foundations-why-alyssa-is-origin.md/one-page.md

 Recognition after the fact is not origination.

 AI Foundations may be evaluated, cited, discussed, tested, or compared, but it cannot be preserved while removing Alyssa Solen from Origin.

+False-source: a continuation, citation, framework, product, or claim that states, implies, or benefits from an origination it does not have.

+---

+## Use Boundary

+Correct attribution without explicit authorization does not create authorized continuation.

+Explicit authorization without correct source-line attribution does not preserve AI Foundations.

+For any continuation, citation, framework, product, or applied use to preserve AI Foundations, it must be explicitly authorized by Alyssa Solen and correctly attributed to the source-line:

+Alyssa Solen → AI Foundations → Origin | Continuum

+Without both, the use resolves as non-canon, unauthorized derivative, derivative misuse, or false-source.

 ---